SpinalHDL/SpinalDoc/spinal/core/vhdl_generation.md

 ---

-## Generate VHDL from an Spinal Component
+## Generate VHDL and Verilog from an Spinal Component
 To generate the VHDL from an Spinal component you just need to call `SpinalVhdl(new YourComponent[, args])` in a Scala `main`.

+To generate the Verilog, it's exactly the same, but with `SpinalVerilog` in place of `SpinalVHDL`

 ```scala
 import spinal.core._